Using rocprofv3#

 Note

-rocprofv3 -E <path-to-extra_counters.yaml> --pmc <custom_metric> -- <app_relative_path>
+rocprofv3 -E <path-to-extra_counters.yaml> --pmc GRBM_GUI_ACTIVE_SUM -- <app_relative_path>

 Kernel profiling output#

-In case of JSON or YAML input file, for each job, a directory pass_n containing a counter_collection.csv file is generated where n = 1…N jobs.
+When using input file in JSON or YAML format, for each job, a directory pass_n containing a counter_collection.csv file is generated, where n = 1 for the first job and so on.

 Each row of the CSV file is an instance of kernel execution.
 Here is a truncated version of the output file from pmc_1: